JeffRisberg/OpenAI-API-examples/README.md

 Created during late summer 2024 through December2024

-examples1 through examples9 are using the ChatComplention API
+example1 through example9 are using the Chat Completion API

-examples11 through examples 19 are using the Assistants API
+example11 through example19 are using the Assistants API

 ## Running these